Skip to main content

 ClosedPR was closed without merging

-Status updates are pushed to the Whim UI automatically via real-time sync — no need to refresh.
+Updates are pushed to the UI automatically — no refresh needed.

-Linked PRs appear directly on the task in both the task list and detail views:
+Linked PRs appear on the task in both list and detail views:

-• A status badge shows the current PR state with a color-coded indicator
+• A status badge shows the current state with a color-coded indicator

-• The PR number is displayed alongside the status for quick reference
+• The PR number is displayed for quick reference

-If a task has multiple PRs (for example, in a monorepo setup), Whim displays the most recently updated one.
+If a task has multiple PRs, Whim surfaces the most recently updated one.

 Review workflow

-1. Task completes — the AI agent finishes work and optionally opens a PR
+1. Task completes — the agent finishes and optionally opens a PR

-2. Review in GitHub — your team reviews the PR using GitHub’s standard review tools (comments, approvals, requested changes)
+2. Review in GitHub — your team reviews using GitHub’s standard tools

-3. Track in Whim — PR status updates flow back to Whim automatically, so you can monitor progress from the dashboard
+3. Track in Whim — PR status flows back to the dashboard automatically

-4. Merge — merge the PR in GitHub; Whim updates the task’s PR status to “merged”
+4. Merge — merge in GitHub; Whim updates the status to “merged”

-If a reviewer requests changes, you can fork the task or send a follow-up prompt to the agent to address the feedback — the agent pushes new commits to the same task branch, which updates the existing PR.
+If a reviewer requests changes, fork the task or send a follow-up prompt — the agent pushes new commits to the same branch, updating the existing PR.

 Multiple PRs per task